DOI-USGS/dataretrieval-python/demos/nwqn_data_pull/README.md

-# Retrieva data from the National Water Quality Assessment Program (NAWQA)
+# Retrieva data from the National Water Quality Network (NWQN)

-This examples walks through using lithops to retrieve data from every NAWQA monitoring site, then writes the results to a parquet files on s3.
-Each retrieval also searches the NLDI for neighboring sites with NAWQA data and merges those data assuming the monitoring site was relocated.
+This examples walks through using lithops to retrieve data from every NWQN monitoring site, then writes the results to a parquet files on s3.
+Each retrieval also searches the NLDI for neighboring sites with NWQN data and merges those data.
+In the streamflow example, the neighborhood search is used to progressively fill in gaps in the record by taking data from the nearest streamgage and rescaling it by the drainage area ratio.

 1. Set up a Python environment
 ```bash